StreetStrider/fluh/readme.md

 * Does stream end?
 * Is data graph static or dynamic?

-Choosing some designs will lead to specific FRP system.
+Choosing some decisions will lead to a specific FRP system.
 Watch [this speech](https://www.youtube.com/watch?v=Agu6jipKfYw) about this decision space.

 **fluh** is inspired mainly by [flyd](https://github.com/paldepind/flyd).
 I want to use the reactivity for